Matteo Ricci: Ricci in China

 In August 1582, Ricci arrived at Macau, a Portuguese trading post on the South China Sea.
 At the time, Christian missionary activity in China was almost completely limited to Macau, where some of the local Chinese people had converted to Christianity.
 Three years before, Michele Ruggieri was invited from Portuguese India expressly to study Chinese, by Alessandro Valignano, founder of St. Paul Jesuit College (Macau), and to prepare for the Jesuits' mission from Macau into Mainland China.

 Once in Macau, Ricci studied the Chinese language and customs.
 It was the beginning of a long project that made him one of the first Western scholars to master Chinese script and Classical Chinese.
-With Ruggieri, he traveled to Guangdong's major cities, Canton and Zhaoqing (then the residence of the Viceroy of Guangdong and Guangxi), seeking to establish a permanent Jesuit mission outside Macau.
+With Ruggieri, he travelled to Guangdong's major cities, Canton and Zhaoqing (then the residence of the Viceroy of Guangdong and Guangxi), seeking to establish a permanent Jesuit mission outside Macau.

 In 1583, Ricci and Ruggieri settled in Zhaoqing, at the invitation of the governor of Zhaoqing, Wang Pan, who had heard of Ricci's skill as a mathematician and cartographer.
 Ricci stayed in Zhaoqing from 1583 to 1589, when he was expelled by a new viceroy.
 It was in Zhaoqing, in 1584, that Ricci composed the first European-style world map in Chinese, called "Da Ying Quan Tu" (大瀛全圖 (Complete Map of the Great World)).
 No prints of the 1584 map are known to exist, but, of the much improved and expanded Kunyu Wanguo Quantu of 1602, six recopied, rice-paper versions survive.

 It is thought that, during their time in Zhaoqing, Ricci and Ruggieri compiled a Portuguese-Chinese dictionary, the first in any European language, for which they developed a system for transcribing Chinese words in the Latin alphabet.
 The manuscript was misplaced in the Jesuit Archives in Rome, rediscovered only in 1934, and published only in 2001.

 There is now a memorial plaque in Zhaoqing to commemorate Ricci's six-year stay there, as well as a "Ricci Memorial Centre" in a building dating from the 1860s.

 Expelled from Zhaoqing in 1588, Ricci obtained permission to relocate to Shaoguan (Shaozhou, in Ricci's account) in the north of the province, and reestablish his mission there.

 Further travels saw Ricci reach Nanjing (Ming's southern capital) and Nanchang in 1595.
 In August 1597, Alessandro Valignano (1539–1606), his superior, appointed him Major Superior of the mission in China, with the rank and powers of a Provincial, a charge that he fulfilled until his death.
 He moved to Tongzhou (a port of Beijing) in 1598, and first reached the capital Beijing itself on 7 September 1598.
-However, because of a Chinese intervention against Japanese invasion of Korea at the time, Ricci could not reach the Imperial Palace.
+However, because of a Chinese intervention against the Japanese invasion of Korea at the time, Ricci could not reach the Imperial Palace.
 After waiting for two months, he left Beijing; first for Nanjing and then Suzhou in Southern Zhili Province.